 Duncan Wood-Allum, Managing Director- SLC who led SLC’s work on the SOPG said: “The SOPG, when applied appropriately, is a powerful framework of support for local authorities.
 It helps ensure an optimal but pragmatic approach to strategically plan and secure investment in services, so they have maximum impact on local strategic outcomes.”

 The LSDG, launched in Autumn 2021, has been developed and refined through extensive sector consultation and replaces the Leisure Procurement Toolkit.
 It is designed to assist local authorities in every stage of their service delivery journey, from early planning to mobilisation and sustainability.

 David Rushton, Director – SLC who led SLC’s work on the LSDG said, “The LSDG has been developed to simplify and demystify partnering for the public sector and their operational partners.
 It is management model neutral and has been written to take account of the impact of COVID-19.

 We have shared all of the learning from our considerable procurement and partnering experience for leisure and cultural services, building on feedback from the wider sector.”

-SLC also supported the Quest / NBS Board and Sport England, working closely with the wider sector in reviewing the existing schemes.
+SLC also supported the Quest / NBS Board and Sport England in 2019-20, working closely with the wider sector in reviewing the existing schemes.